openmc-dev/openmc/docs/source/methods/geometry.rst

 Indices are assigned to tiles in a rectilinear lattice based on the tile's position along the :math:`x`, :math:`y`, and :math:`z` axes.
-The figure below maps the indecies for a 2d lattice.
+The figure below maps the indices for a 2D lattice.
 The indices, (1, 1), map to the lower-left tile.
 (5, 1) and (5, 5) map to the lower-right and upper-right tiles, respectively.